Skip to main content

 “No, I will…” She pretended to be busy.

-Aniruddha sighed, He had waited well beyond her normal time.
+Aniruddha sighed.
+He had waited well beyond her normal time.
 He switched off the light and noisily closed the door, pretending to be asleep.
-Bondita heard the door close and waited a good thirty minutes before she stepped into the bedroom relieved.
+Bondita heard the door close and waited a good thirty minutes before she stepped into the bedroom, relieved.
 She closed the door behind her and wiped the sweat off her forehead with the corner of her navy blue cotton saree.
 She turned to lock it when Aniruddha sat up and switched on the lights, startling her.
 Bondita froze.

 “We need to talk.”
 Her eyes widened at his words, as a sudden gust of wind diverted her attention to the open window.
 She ran to close it, as the thunder rumbled.
-She turned and jolted to see him right behind her, as she found herself in between the closed window and his stare.
+She turned and jolted to see him right behind her, as she found herself between the closed window and his stare.
 Bondita couldn’t move.

 “I am sorry.”
 Bondita cut him short, looking away, “I was taking out someone else’s frustration on an entirely different…”